aperry567/SSW690B/db/README.md

 # Overiew

-Created a database script to generate the users table
+Created a database script to generate tables for the project.

+# Tables
+-users
+-sessions